usnistgov/oscal-xproc3/README.md

 Assume the worst, hope for the best, and test.

-Cloning the site is very much encouraged, as is participation in testing and development activities.
+Cloning the repository is very much encouraged, as is participation in testing and development activities.

 ### `TODO` convention